HenrikBengtsson/matrixStats/revdep/problems.md

     Error in getAnnot("hg19") : Annotation could not be retrieved.
     Execution halted
-    Error while shutting down parallel: unable to terminate some child processes
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 10.4Mb
-      sub-directories of 1Mb or more:
-        data   8.8Mb
-        doc    1.3Mb
     ```

 *   checking R code for possible problems ...
 NOTE